JaffeMarques/JaffeMarques/README.md

 - Constantly exploring new ways to optimize and scale applications.
 - Actively contributing to open source projects and sharing knowledge with the community.

-Let's connect and collaborate on exciting projects!
+Let's connect and collaborate on exciting projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">